MOEAFramework/MOEAFramework/docs/generalizedDecomposition.md

 \end{align}
 $$

-This formulation is a linear program (LP) which can be solved using LP algorithms.
-In practice, we use the primal-dual interior point method.
+This formulation is a linear program (LP) which can be solved efficiently using the primal-dual interior point method.
 For more details on the GD procedure, please refer to:

 > Giagkiozis, I., R. C. Purshouse, and P. J. Fleming (2013).
 "Generalized Decomposition."
 Evolutionary Multi-Criterion Optimization, 7th International Conference, pp. 428-442.